durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 ## PubChem

-Integrating molecular compounds into your drug design workflow is streamlined with our tool's ability to directly interface with PubChem, a robust chemical database.
-This functionality enables you to easily import the structural data of compounds for docking experiments.
+Integrating molecular compounds into your drug design workflow is straightforward with direct access to PubChem, a large chemical database.
+This lets you import compound structures for docking experiments.
-Below, we guide you through the process of loading compounds using different methods available in our tool.

 === "Popup"

-    To initiate the compound loading process, our tool offers a user-friendly pop-up interface that interacts with PubChem.
-    This method simplifies the selection and importation of compound structures directly from the database.
-    Through the pop-up interface, users can search for compounds by name, formula, or other identifiers.
+    `File` :material-arrow-right: `Import` :material-arrow-right: `Load Molecule from PubChem` ([guided tour](https://molmoda.org/?tour=loadpubchem){:target="_blank"}) opens an interface for searching PubChem by name, formula, or other identifiers.
+Matching results are displayed for selection.
-    The interface presents a list of matching results from PubChem, allowing for an intuitive selection process.

     <figure markdown>
     ![](../../../img/structures/load-pubchem.png){ alight=left height=300 }